tgoins/vibe.js/README.md

 - skip: Skips current song.
 - np: Displays the currently playing song.
 - queue: Lists the songs in the queue.
+- upnext: Displays the next song in the queue.
-- help: Lists available commands
+- help: Lists available commands.
 - Plus a few disabled commands that may not work.

 ## Requirements